 Payment of Fines

 Payment for all fines is due seven (7) days from the date the violation was issued.
-Fines are payable online, in person at Parking & Transportation Services, or by mail.
+Fines are payable online below, in person at Parking & Transportation Services, or by mail.

 Fines may be paid in person at the Parking & Transportation Services office or by mailing in your payment using the yellow envelope provided with your citation.